Last updated: March 8, 2022

 - What information can sales share to help marketing attract better, more qualified leads?

 - What is the feedback from sales regarding the quality of the leads?
-If it is not great, how to improve it?
+If it’s not great, how to improve it?

 - What specific information should be exchanged so that each team can do its job better?

-4. Involve sales and customer support in marketing
+Sales and customer support know where the gaps in marketing are.

 Here are a few ways in which these traditionally end-of-funnel teams can help marketers improve their content and increase their ROI:

-- Ask sales to suggest topics for content marketing or printed marketing collateral
+- Ask the sales department to suggest topics for content marketing or printed marketing collateral

 - Listen to recorded sales calls or meetings to find more descriptive, sticky language